Bucks tie series with 107-96 Game 4 win as Nets lose Irving - WTMJ

 They got more balance Sunday after eking out an 86-83 victory in Game 3, when Middleton and Antetokounmpo combined for 68 points, 79% of the Bucks’ scoring output.
 That marked the highest percentage of a team’s points that a duo had combined to score in any NBA playoff game ever.

+“At this stage, it’s whatever it takes to win the game,” Bucks coach Mike Budenholzer said.
+“It certainly helps to get more guys contributing, making shots.
+P.J.
+Tucker was phenomenal on both ends of the court.”

-After the Nets scored 13 straight points to take a 34-23 lead early in the second quarter, Milwaukee responded with a 19-4 run to take the lead for good.
+After the Nets scored 13 straight points to take a 34-23 lead early in the second quarter, Milwaukee responded with a 19-4 run to seize control of the game.
 That stretch featured a 12-0 spurt including a four-point play from Middleton, two corner 3-pointers from Tucker and a dunk from Antetokounmpo.

 “They went on a run,” forward Jeff Green said, “and we just didn’t bounce back.”